Mark Seddon: Political career

-After leaving the Labour Party National Executive Committee in 2005, he became the United Nations and New York City correspondent for Al Jazeera English, before returning to the UK to continue as Aljazeera English TV's Diplomatic Correspondent.
+After leaving the Labour Party NEC in 2005, he became the United Nations and New York City correspondent for Al Jazeera English, before returning to the UK to continue as Al Jazeera English TV's Diplomatic Correspondent.

 In 2011 he became the media advisor and speechwriter for the directly elected mayor of Tower Hamlets, Lutfur Rahman.

-Seddon has campaigned for justice for the Chagossians of the British Indian Ocean Territory for thirty years.
+Seddon has campaigned for justice for the Chagossians of the British Indian Ocean Territory for 30 years.
 He was active in the campaign for new elections in the Maldives, following the toppling of that country's first democratic President, Mohamed Nasheed in a coup in 2012.
-Nasheed was an old school friend, and Seddon had backed his long campaign for democracy in the Maldives.
+Nasheed was an old school friend, and Seddon had backed his campaign for democracy in the Maldives.